ministryofjustice/moj-design-system/app/views/components/search/README.md

-Let users search by word or phrase.
-This can also be used in within [primary navigation](/components/primary-navigation) component.
+Use the search componenet to let users search by word or phrase.
+This can also be used in within [primary navigation](/components/primary-navigation/) component.

 {{ dsExample({
   name: 'search',